mayur2810/sope/sope-spark/README.md

    ```

    This will make available useful implicit methods on the DataFrame object.
-   Following is the list of some methods available:
+   Following is the list of some useful methods available:

       ```scala
     df // a dataframe object reference